Discrete time crystals enabled by Floquet strong Hilbert space fragmentation: Results

-We proceed to study the lifetime of the DTC order with respect to system parameters.
+} We proceed to study the lifetime of the DTC order with respect to system parameters.
 To quantify the DTC lifetime, we employ the spatially averaged autocorrelation function of the magnetization \cite{Else2016}

 where $N_j=L/2$ as averaging over even and odd sites is respectively computed for odd spin chains.
 As shown in Fig.~\ref{fig3}(a), we plot even- and odd-site $C(t)$ for the domain-wall initial state under strong ZZ interaction strength $V/J=20$.
 One can estimate the lifetime $\tau$ of the period-doubling from the crossover of two lines of $C(t)$, when $t=\tau$ they touch each other for first time.
 Accordingly, we extract the lifetime $\tau$ as a function of the driving frequency $\omega$ for $V/J=20$, as shown in Fig.~\ref{fig3}(b).
 The lifetime shows negligible variation with frequency, indicating its independence from the driving frequency.
 This behavior markedly differs from prethermal DTCs, where the lifetime typically exhibits an exponential dependence on the driving frequency \cite{Else2017,Abanin2017}.
 This conclusion also holds for domain-wall (and other) initial states.
-Fig.~\ref{fig3}(c) presents the dependence of the lifetime $\tau$ on the interaction strength $V$, which follows a power-law scaling $\tau/T\sim(V/J)^\mu$ with a fitted exponent $\mu\approx4.96$ (in units of $1/T$).
-To show the robustness of the DTC order, we introduce a finite small imperfection $\epsilon$, similar to that in Fig.~\ref{fig1} and Fig.~\ref{fig2}.
-Figure \ref{fig3}(d) displays the lifetime $\tau$ as a function of the system size $L$ for $\epsilon = 0, 0.01, 0.02$.
-We find that $\tau$ grows exponentially with $L$ even under small imperfections.
-The strong enhancement of the DTC lifetime by the ZZ interaction strength and the system size is a hallmark of the underlying HSF mechanism \cite{Sala2020a,Khemani2020a,Kohlert2023}, which stabilizes the DTC order in this disorder-free driven system, as discussed in the following.
+Fig.~\ref{fig3}(c) presents the dependence of the lifetime $\tau$ on the interaction strength $V$, which follows a power-law scaling $\tau/T\propto(V/J)^\mu$ with a fitted exponent $\mu\approx4.96$ (in units of $1/T$).

+{To demonstrate the robustness of the DTC order, we introduce a finite drive imperfection $\epsilon$ (as in Fig.~\ref{fig1} and Fig.~\ref{fig2}).
+Figure \ref{fig3}(d) displays $\tau(L)$ for $V/J = 20$ and different values of $\epsilon$.
+The exponential growth persists for $\epsilon = 0$ and $\epsilon = 0.01$, but the scaling breaks down once $\epsilon$ reaches $0.06$.
+From this crossover we extract the critical imperfection $\epsilon_c^\tau \approx 0.06$ below which exponential scaling preserves.
+Similarly, critical imperfection $\epsilon_c^\tau \approx 0.004$ can be estimated for $V/J=100$ in Fig.~\ref{fig3}(e).
+Repeating this analysis for additional interaction strengths, we extract $\epsilon_c^\tau(V)$ in Fig.~\ref{fig3}(f), which reveals a rapid decrease of $\epsilon_c^\tau(V)$ with increasing $V/J$.
+This decrease arises because, as $V/J$ increases, the effective coupling strength between different symmetry subspaces is suppressed more strongly.
+Consequently, even weaker drive imperfections are sufficient to cause significant subspace leakage and eventual thermalization.
+This boundary separates two regimes of exponential and non-exponential growths of $\tau(L)$ with the system size L.